E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

 - Scripted Testing: A comprehensive suite of formal test cases will be designed and executed to ensure full coverage of all in-scope functional requirements.

-- Exploratory Testing: Unscripted, time-boxed testing sessions will be conducted to investigate high-risk areas (like the checkout and account flows) to find defects that may be missed by scripted tests.
+- Exploratory Testing: Unscripted, time-boxed testing sessions will be conducted to investigate high-risk areas to find defects that scripted tests may miss.

 ### 4.2.
 Tools
-**GitHub:** Used for version control of all test documentation, including this plan and the manual test cases.
+- **GitHub:** Used for version control of all test documentation, including this plan and the manual test cases.

-**Jira**: Used as the primary tool for defect management, including writing, tracking, and prioritising all bug reports.
+- **Jira**: Used as the primary tool for defect management, including writing, tracking, and prioritising all bug reports.

-**Postman:** Used to conduct foundational API validation by inspecting GET requests to validate data fetched by the storefront.
+- **Postman:** Used to conduct foundational API validation by inspecting GET requests to validate data fetched by the storefront.

 ## 5.0.
 Entry & Exit Criteria